xcerma40/DE2-project-greenhouse/README.md

 ![Greenhouse results](https://github.com/xcerma40/DE2-project-greenhouse/blob/master/Pictures/Greenhouse%20real.jpeg)

 Value from every sensor is displayed on LCD display.
-Light intesity value is displayed in Lux and temperature in Celsius degrees.
+Light intesity value is displayed in Lux, temperature in Celsius degrees and humidity in percents.
 If soil moisture value is high then red LED is on.
 If it's too low then blue LED is on.
 If temperature is too high, red LED is on. if it's too low then blue LED is on.
 If light intensity value is high, sunblinds are closed. if it's too low then blue LED is on and blinds are open.